lebsral/strawberry-r-via-spelling/README.md

 ## Documentation Links (Updated for 2024-06-12)

 - [Data Format and Splits](docs/data_format.md): Full details on all dataset splits, spelling separator conventions, token filtering, and example entries.
-- [Template System](docs/templates.md): Template categories, structure, and how templates are used for spelling and evaluation splits, including separator logic.
+- [Template System](docs/templates.md): Template categories, robust variable handling, separator style mixing, and authoring guidelines.
 - [Analysis Tools](docs/analysis.md): How to use the new splits for robust evaluation, including separator conventions and token filtering.